marissaashner/Complete_Case_Censored_Covariates/README.md

 In the main directory, you will find the following:

-- `cc_simulation_study.sh`: This is a bash script, which includes an example of another way to run `simulation_study_cc.R` from the command line instead of through the R script itself.
+- `cc_simulation_study.sh`: This is a bash script, which includes an example of another way to run `simulation_study_cc.R` from the command line instead of running the simulations inside R script itself.
 To use this on the command line, you would edit the parameters in the file, save, and run the command `bash cc_simulation_study.sh` in the terminal.

 *Note:* Some syntax in this file may change depending on the environment you are running it in.
 This is just an example based on the computing cluster that was used to run the simulations.